-If your kid has been constantly sick since they started school, you may be experiencing what is commonly called the “back-to-school plague.”
+If your kid has been constantly sick since they started school, you may be experiencing what is commonly called the “back-to-school Illnesses.”
 This is when viruses like colds, coughs, stomach bugs, and pink eye (conjunctivitis) are widely spread in schools.
 Children are also spreaders of bacterial infections, like impetigo (a skin infection) and strep throat.
 With the outbreak of COVID-19, parents now have to worry about this virus spreading as well.
 Flu season usually happens from late fall to early spring, so parents should look for signs of the flu virus during this time.

 There is no 100% foolproof way to prevent all illnesses in children, but there are some steps that parents can take to reduce the spread of germs and diseases when kids go back to school.
 Here are some tips from your trusted kids’ urgent care clinic: